ckastbjerg/next-type-safe-routes/README.md

 ```

 > Note, the `TypeSafePage` and `TypeSafeApiRoute` are kept separate even though they are essentially the same type.
 We do this, as you may potentially want to distinguish between them in your application.

+## Motivation

+At my company, [Proper](https://helloproper.com/), we like pages.
+Like...a lot!
+Our platform is a fairly large Next.js application consisting of ~70 pages.
+And we link between pages ~200 places in the application.

+We find that having pages make features easily discoverable by end-users and developers alike.
+And having pages (urls) for each of our features help us maintain a sane information architecture throughout our platform.

+The [Next.js file-system based router](https://nextjs.org/docs/routing/introduction) help us stay consistent and organised around our pages.
+But we've had some incidents where our application was released with dead links.

+At one point, a file in the `/pages` folder was renamed and we simply overlooked (forgot to change) some of the links to that page.
+Another time, a bit of "clever" string concatenation caused an issue.
+In this case, we had moved a page, and failed to update all links to the page correctly due to the concatenated links.

+With the `next-type-safe-routes`, we're trying to mitigate this issue.
+The plugin gives us confidence when refactoring as well as a top notch developer experience.

+> We considered something like the [`next-routes`](https://github.com/fridays/next-routes) approach, but we don't want to manually have to maintain a list of routes in the application.
+We prefer conventions to be enforced when possible.